 Our duties as staff members (within the University community) are regularly communicated to all staff and extend to safeguarding concern for our students, each other, guests and visitors.
+If staff do not have university email address or where appropriate they are communicated face to face.
 This would include protecting the rights of adults to live in safety, free from abuse or neglect; and working together to prevent and stop the risks and experience of adult abuse and neglect - including exploitation.